Nivid-college-app/Documents/README.md

 # Documents
-All documents related to the project.
+All documents related to the project are placed here.